 Members of the Judicial Council are still not among the persons authorized to determine the disciplinary responsibility of judges and court presidents, which is certainly not conducive to promoting responsible and professional work of the courts.
-Also, since only the court president, the president of the directly higher court and the President of the Supreme Court are authorized to determine disciplinary responsibility, it appears that it is still not possible to initiate disciplinary proceedings against the President of the Supreme Court, as no person is authorized to do so.
+Also, since only the court president, the president of the directly higher court and the President of the Supreme Court are authorized todetermine disciplinary responsibility, it appears that it is still not possible to initiate disciplinary proceedings against the President of the Supreme Court, as no person is authorized to do so.

 HRA has previously indicated that it is inappropriate for the President of the Supreme Court to be fully protected from the disciplinary responsibility and to be only politically responsible, which is contrary to the principle of judicial independence.
 It is illogical and incomprehensible that the Judicial Council, as a body that supervises all courts and judges (including the President of the Supreme Court), has no authority to initiate disciplinary proceedings against any judge, including the Supreme Court President.
 It should be noted that back in 1991 the Law on Regular Courts prescribed the authority of the Judicial Council to initiate the disciplinary procedure against the Supreme Court President.
+181

 7.2.2.
-Disciplinary Commission
+DISCIPLINARY COMMISSION

 The procedure of determining disciplinary responsibility of judges is conducted by a Disciplinary Commission appointed by the Judicial Council for a period of two years.
 The amendments to the Judicial Council Law stipulate that the Disciplinary Commission has a president and two members, that the president is appointed from among the members of the Judicial Council who are not judges, and two members from among the judges who are not members of the Judicial Council and have at least 15 years of experience.
-However, neither the law nor
+Thus, recommendation of the Venice Commission to ensure parity between judicial and lay members in the Disciplinary Commission has not been implemented.
+184